Co-Axial Metrics on the Sphere and Algebraic Numbers

-For the reader's convenience, we now briefly recall some basic notions of ODEs like \eqref{00eq: ODE on C}.
+For the reader's convenience, we now briefly recall some basic notions of ODEs like~\eqref{00eq: ODE on C}.
 We refer the reader to \cite{Yoshida,Whittaker-Watson} for a comprehensive introduction.
-Generally, \eqref{00eq: ODE on C} is called \emph{Fuchsian} because the pole order of $Q(x)$ is at most $2$ at any singularities.
-Note that the Riemann scheme of \eqref{00eq: ODE on C} is given by
+Generally,~\eqref{00eq: ODE on C} is called \emph{Fuchsian} because the pole order of $Q(x)$ is at most $2$ at any singularities.
+Note that the Riemann scheme (see \cite[p.~11]{Yoshida} for the definition of the Riemann scheme) of~\eqref{00eq: ODE on C} is given by

 Observe that the exponent difference at $t_j$ is an integer for $n+1\leq j\leq n+m$.
-Since $Q(x)$ comes from a solution $u(x)$ of (\ref{00eq: DE on C}), it is well-known that (\ref{00eq: ODE on C}) is apparent at $t_j$ (i.e. no logarithmic singularity near $t_j$) and so the local monodromy matrix of \eqref{00eq: ODE on C} at $t_j$ is $(-1)^{{\alpha}_{t_j}}I_2$ for all $n+1\leq j\leq n+m$.
+Since $Q(x)$ comes from a solution $u(x)$ of (\ref{00eq: DE on C}), it is well known that (\ref{00eq: ODE on C}) is apparent at $t_j$ \big(i.e., no logarithmic singularity near $t_j$\big) and so the local monodromy matrix of~\eqref{00eq: ODE on C} at $t_j$ is $(-1)^{{\alpha}_{t_j}}I_2$ for all $n+1\leq j\leq n+m$.
 In this paper, we will also consider a Fuchsian differential equation \eqref{00eq: ODE on C} which may not come from a solution of \eqref{00eq: DE on C}.
-In this case, unless otherwise specified, \emph{we always assume that \eqref{00eq: ODE on C} with the Riemann scheme \eqref{00e0q-10} is apparent at $t_j$ for all $n+1\leq j\leq n+m$}.
+In this case, unless otherwise specified, \emph{we always assume that~\eqref{00eq: ODE on C} with the Riemann scheme~\eqref{00e0q-10} is apparent at $t_j$ for all $n+1\leq j\leq n+m$}.